-A financial asset that is an investment in debt instrument is subsequently measured at FVOCI if the financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling the financial assets and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+Investments in quoted corporate bonds are debt instruments and are subsequently measured at FVOCI as these are held within a business model whose objective is achieved by both collecting contractual cash flows that are solely payments of principal and interest on the principal amount outstanding and selling the financial assets.
 Gains or losses are recognised in other comprehensive income, except for impairment gains or losses, foreign exchange gains or losses and interest which are recognised in profit or loss.
+Upon derecognition, the cumulative fair value changes recognised in other comprehensive income is recycled to profit or loss.

 At initial recognition, the Group may make an irrevocable election to classify its investment in equity instruments, for which the equity instrument is neither held for trading nor contingent consideration recognised by an acquirer in a business combination to which SFRS(I) 3, as subsequently measured at FVOCI so as to present subsequent changes in fair value in other comprehensive income.
 The election is made on an investment-by-investment basis.
+The Group has elected to designate investments in unquoted equity instruments at FVOCI.
+Upon derecognition, the cumulative fair value changes are transferred to accumulated profits.